 The application of requirement-based procedures claims to start the design process with an analysis of the design constraints.
-Additionally, it forces the specification of the design requirements and the definition of a functional model of the network.
-However, defining and parameterizing the requirements reveals to be an equal complex task as the network design itself.
+Additionally, it forces the specification of the design requirements and the definition of a functional However, defining and model of the network. parameterizing the requirements reveals to be an equal complex task as the network design itself.
 Therefore, automated tools are needed to support the design engineer.
 Especially the characterization of the economic design constraints, like demand estimation and revenue prediction, are not appropriately addressed so far in the planning process.
-Therefore, CUTE [7], the Customer Traffic Estimation Tool, was developed to support the design engineer during the specification and design task.
+Therefore, CUTE, the Customer Traffic Estimation Tool, was developed to support the design engineer during the specification and design task.
 CUTE enables a demand-based system engineering by introducing a new simple and efficient spatial traffic model.
 It is able to estimate the parameters of a spatial traffic model using publicly available geographical databases.
 In this way, CUTE enables and facilitates a truly requirement-oriented engineering concept.

-The primary task of planning spatial-extended telecommunication networks is to locate and configure facilities, e.g., switching centers, base stations or other access points, within the service area and to interconnect them in an optimal way.
-Most traffic models applied so far in network planning are one-dimensional [6].
+The primary task of planning spatial-extended telecommunication networks is to locate and configure facilities, e.g. switching centers, base stations or other access points, within the service area and to interconnect them in an optimal way.
+Most traffic models applied so far in network planning, are one-dimensional.
 They describe only the temporal behavior of a traffic source seen at a fixed location.
 This characteristic makes them insufficient for engineering spatial systems.
-Their design requires an at least 3-dimensional traffic model.
-Beside the dimension of the temporal behavior, the model has to specify also the spatial variation of the traffic intensity within the service area.
+Their design requires an at least three-dimensional traffic model.
+Beside the dimension of the temporal behavior, the model has to specify also spatial variation of the traffic intensity within the service area.
 A simple as well as accurate method to describe the traffic within a service area is the application of discrete points, denoted as demand nodes.
 Every node represents the center of an area containing the same fixed amount of teletraffic.
 Each node can be regarded as a "customer" with a specific temporal behavior.
 The distribution of the demand nodes in the service area represents the spatial variation of demand.

 Due to the application of the demand node concept, the integration of demand coverage requirements becomes straightforward.
 A typical design constraint of spatial telecommunication networks is to supply as many potential customers as possible.
 The use of the demand node concept in the design process permits, for example, the application of well-known facility locating methods.
-The facilities have to be located in such a way, that they supply a maximum of demand nodes, cf. [14].
+The facilities have to be located in such a way, that they supply a maximum of demand nodes.

-3.1.
-Traffic estimation
+3.1 Traffic Estimation

 The teletraffic originating from the service area of the network is estimated by CUTE using the geographical and demographical characteristics of the service area.
 This demand model relates factors like land usage, population density, vehicular traffic, and income per capita with the calling behavior of customers.
 The model applies statistical assumptions on the relationship of traffic and clutter type with the estimation of the demand.
-In the geographical traffic model, the teletraffic intensity $E{geo}(x, y)$ is the aggregation of the traffic originating from these various factors where $\eta_i$ is the traffic generated by factor i in an arbitrary area element of unit size, measured in Erlang per area, and $\delta_i(x, y)$ is the assertion operator
+In the used geographical traffic model, the teletraffic intensity $E{geo}^{(t)}(x,y)$ is the aggregation of the traffic originating from these various factors:

-$$E{\text{geo}}(x, y) = \sum{\text{all factors } i} \eta_i \delta_i(x, y), \tag{4}$$
+$$E{geo}^{(t)}(x,y) = \sum{\text{all factors } i} \eta_i \, \delta_i^{(t)}(x,y) \tag{4}$$ where η_i is the traffic generated by factor i in an arbitrary area element of unit size, measured in Erlang per area, and $\delta_i^{(t)}(x, y)$ is the assertion operator:

-$$\delta_i(x,y) = \begin{cases} 0, & \text{factor } i \text{ is not valid at } (x,y), \\ 1, & \text{factor } i \text{ is valid at } (x,y). \end{cases}$$ (5)
+$$\delta{i}^{(t)}(x, y) = \begin{cases} 0: \text{ factor } i \text{ is not valid at } (x, y) \\ 1: \quad \text{factor } i \text{ is valid at } (x, y) \end{cases}$$ (5)

-3.2.
-Traffic discretization and demand node
+3.2 Traffic Discretization and Demand Node